balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ![AGX Orin Devkit 32GB close up](/img/jetson-orin/AGX_Orin_32GB_Devkit_975-13730-0000-000.webp)

-In [development mode][development mode], the AGX Orin Devkit 32GB exposes a debug UART interface over the microUSB port.
+This device exposes a debug UART interface over the microUSB port.
 From Linux machines, the serial connection can be accessed using <code>minicom -D /dev/ttyACM0</code>.
-In this mode, a console prompt is also displayed if a monitor is connected to the device's Display Port.
+It also offers one Display Port for video output.
 <br>
 </details>